Wonder Woman (TV series): Reruns

 Reruns of Wonder Woman aired in syndication during the 1980s.
 It also aired on FX and Sci-Fi Channel in the 1990s and early 2000s.

-The show aired Saturday evenings on the "classic TV" network MeTV from December 28, 2013 to February 1, 2020 as part of its "Super Sci-Fi" Saturday Night science fiction block.
+The show aired Saturday evenings on the "classic TV" network MeTV from December 28, 2013, to February 1, 2020, as part of its "Super Sci-Fi" Saturday Night science fiction block.
 It ran as part of Heroes & Icons' "Action Sunday!" block from February 9 to June 28, 2020.
 Reruns of this series returned to H&I's weekend schedule on January 2, 2021.

 WarnerMedia launched all 60 episodes on their HBO Max streaming platform on December 23, 2020, close to Carter's cameo appearance in the DC Extended Universe (DCEU) film Wonder Woman 1984, which was set for release two days later.
-It was removed on December 2024.
+It was removed in December 2024.

-In the United Kingdom, the series has been syndicated on several channels.
-In 2006, Living broadcast the show every weekend as part of "Hangover TV".
-As of 2015, the series is shown on The Horror Channel.
+In the United Kingdom, the series was originally shown on BBC 1 (which started directly with Season Two) between 1978 and 1980, and the channel also screened reruns of the series in the mid-1980s.
+The series has since been rerun on other channels.
+In 2006, Sky Living broadcast the show every weekend as part of its "Hangover TV" strand.
+In 2015, the series was shown on The Horror Channel.